andrewtpoe/4.4-CRUD/README.md

 ### Update- 2015-07-10, 9:00pm

 Styling is completely absent at this time, but all functionality is present.
 Users are able to view all records, view additional details on a single record, as well as create a new record, update an existing record, and delete an existing record.

+### Update- 2015-07-11, 7:30pm

+Added styling to site.
+Also refactored some of the code to improve functionality.
+CRUDdy now works and looks good!